vaibhavcodes/LLM_RAG/FineTuneLLM.md

 Q-3: Why should we fine tune LLM?

 Ans-
+1. Performance:
+>  * It helps in resucing hallucinations.
-  * It helps in getting more consistent outputs.
+>  * It helps in getting more consistent outputs.
-  * It helps in resucing hallucinations.
-  * It helps in customizing the model to a specific use case (as shown above in the image).
+>  * It helps in reducing unwanted info like we have seen in chatgpt several times when it doesn't have any answer to a question it replies by saying "sorry i dont know".
+Similarly we can get organization related replies after fine tuning i.e., It helps in customizing the model to a specific use case (as shown above in the image).

+2. Privacy:
+>  *
+>  *
+>  *

+3. Privacy:
+>  *
+>  *
+>  *

+4. Privacy:
+>  *
+>  *
+>  *